goofy2k/MIDI-sequencer/README.md

     E (67316) FCKX_SEQ_API: MIDIManager::GetInDriver(0)->GetQueueSize() 3
     E (67326) FCKX_SEQ_API: MIDIManager::GetInDriver(0)->CanGet() 1

+  **v20 TASKS AHEAD:**
+   - test response of recorder on current status of MQTT input
+   - IF OK: convert HardwareMsgIn to a real callback (triggered by ...receipt of a message.... ? )
+   - IF NOT OK critically evaluate proper implementation of MidiInData for MQTT input

   ## TODO

   1. clean up fckx_sequencer code **STARTED v17**: needs continuous attention.